 The victim of mistaken identification as a whistleblower has just as much right to a remedy as the real whistleblower.
 Otherwise, an employer can chill employee reporting by firing every tenth employee whenever a thought of whistleblowing appears.
 A complainant only needs to show that the employer thought the employee engaged in protected activity when respondent decided on the retaliation.

 Any action that materially affects the value of your job is an adverse employment action.
 A discharge is clearly adverse.
 A demotion, cut in pay, denial of promotion (if someone else gets that promotion), denial of benefits or a refusal to hire would also be actionable when the employer's motivation is based on the employee's protected activity.
 Where a verbal or written warning is part of a progressive discipline system, then the warning constitutes adverse action.
+Even if there is merely a notation made in an employee file, it may qualify as retaliation.
+Maverick Transp., LLC v United States DOL, 739 F.3d 1149 (8th Cir.
+2014).

 The employee protection provisions of the STAA also protect employees from retaliation by former employers.
 Thus, a bad job reference, or blacklisting, may be actionable if it was motivated by the employee's protected activity.
 The Department of Labor will also recognize a claim against a "hostile work environment" although courts still disagree about what employer actions would make the workplace sufficiently "hostile."